There are 3 reasons why I no longer follow a diet, and I want to share them with you.

 I don’t need to.

-I medically needed to adhere to all the things I preach and teach via The Gutsy Girl’s Bible: an approach to healing the gut, but 2015 has been (by far) the best and most successful year of healing in my entire life.
+I medically needed to adhere to all the things I preach and teach via The Gutsy Girl’s Bible: an approach to healing the gut, but I have made massive strides.
 I am in complete remission, and I no longer need to follow any specific diet.

 On any given day, I am lead by what I am craving and by how much I have worked out.
 But mostly by what I am craving.

-I no longer have “rules,” except of course with dairy, gluten, and egg (because it sent me to the ER).
+I no longer have “rules,” except of course with gluten (always gluten).
 I do, however, still eat food as it should be eaten – in its whole, original and unprocessed form – as often as possible.

 Diets are a joke.